Iraj Pezeshkzad: Life and career

 Pezeshkzad was born in Tehran, Iran, on 29 January 1927.
-He was educated in Iran and France, where he received his degree in law.
+His mother was an aristocrat from the Qajar dynasty.
+Pezeshkzad grew up surrounded by extended family in a compound with a large garden.
+His childhood experiences later inspired his most famous novel, "My Uncle Napoleon".
+He was educated in Iran before studying in France, where he received his degree in law.
 He served as a judge in the Iranian Judiciary for five years prior to joining the Iranian Foreign Service.
 He served as a diplomat until the Iranian revolution in 1979, and left the Foreign Service to reside in France after the revolution, where he joined Shapour Bakhtiar and his party the National Movement of Iranian Resistance against the Islamic regime established in Iran.
 He wrote many political books for the party (example: "Moroori bar vagheye 15 khordad 42, az entesharat e nehzat e moghavemat e melli e Iran, Iraj Pezeshkzad").
 Pezeshkzad later lived in Paris, where he worked as a journalist.
-He died on 12 January 2022, at the age of 94.
+He died on 12 January 2022, at the age of 94, while visiting family in Los Angeles.

 Literary works

 Pezeshkzad began writing in the early 1950s by translating the works of Voltaire and Molière into Persian and by writing short stories for magazines.
-He was one of the contributors of a political satire magazine Tawfiq.
+He was one of the contributors of a political satire magazine Towfigh.
 His novels include Haji Mam-ja'far in Paris, Mashalah Khan in the Court of Haroun al-Rashid, Asemun Rismun, Hafez in Love, and Dai Jan Napoleon.
-He also wrote several plays, including Honar-e Mard beh ze Dolat-e oost tahrir shod, and various articles on the Iranian Constitutional Revolution of 1905-1911, the French Revolution, and the Russian Revolution.
+He also wrote several plays, including Honar-e Mard beh ze Dolat-e oost tahrir shod, and various articles on the Iranian Constitutional Revolution of 1905–1911, the French Revolution, and the Russian Revolution.

 His last novel was Khanevade-ye Nik-Akhtar (The Nik-Akhtar Family).
 He then published his autobiography titled Golgashtha-ye Zendegi (The Pleasure Grounds of Life).